Introduction

 - Identify a Qualified Candidate: The replacement must possess appropriate qualifications, experience, and knowledge relevant to the financial services and products covered by the AFSL.

-- Ensure Compliance with RG 105: The new responsible manager must meet the competence requirements outlined in Regulatory Guide 105, demonstrating they have the necessary skills and knowledge to fulfil their role effectively.
+- Ensure Compliance with RG 105: The responsible manager must meet the competence requirements outlined in Regulatory Guide 105, demonstrating they have the necessary skills and knowledge to fulfil their role effectively.

 By following these steps, the licensee ensures a smooth transition and continues to meet ASIC’s organisational competence standards.